Harrison-Reich/Day-Planner-Calendar/README.md

   ## Usage
   Provided usage instructions and examples insure the desired development environment and outcome:

-    Select a time slot which you wish to occupy with a task.
+  - Select a time slot which you wish to occupy with a task.

-    After clicking the save button your task will be saved to local storage until it is cleared
+  - After clicking the save button your task will be saved to local storage until it is cleared

-    Click on a day of the week to have the date displayed at the top of the page.
+  - Click on a day of the week to have the date displayed at the top of the page.

-    Use the forward and back arrows located at the beginning and end of the month/year to navigate the calendar to any point in time
+  - Use the forward and back arrows located at the beginning and end of the month/year to navigate the calendar to any point in time

   ## Questions
 What are some future development ideas associted with the calendarPlanner application?

   - The ability to input tasks on future days
   - Create filters for re-ocurring events that can be switched on/off
   - Responsive calendar with a clean, easy to navigate UI

-    -implement above features into calendar application to have a full functioning calendar
+  - Implement above features into calendar application to have a full functioning calendar